yarawaheb/taggingPhotosV2/README.md

-# Candidate assignment - Tagging photos
+# Candidate assignment - Tagging photos updated
  Client-side app that will show a grid of photos and allow the user to assign each to one or more tags.
 The tags are defined by the user.

 # Project Status